Fukuoka (film)

-Fukuoka is a 2020 South Korean drama film written and directed by Korean-Chinese filmmaker Zhang Lü and stars Kwon Hae-hyo, Yoon Je-moon and Park So-dam.
+Fukuoka is a 2020 South Korean drama film written and directed by Zhang Lü, and starring Kwon Hae-hyo, Yoon Je-moon and Park So-dam.
 It premiered at the 70th Berlin International Film Festival in February 2020.
+The film was released in South Korea on 27 August.

 Plot

 Je-moon and Hae-hyo were good friends in college but fell out after falling in love with the same girl, Soon-yi.
 Now 28 years later and approaching middle age, his memory of his college days starts to haunt him frequently.
 One day, a strange girl, So-dam, appears and urges him to look for Hae-hyo, who lives in Japan.